wolfv/akihabara_map_for_geeks/README.md

 ## Contributing

-If you know more things please let me know by writing down into the section [here](https://github.com/DaikiMaekawa/akihabara_maps/blob/gh-pages/index.html#L32).
+If you know more things please let me know by writing down into [data.json](data.json).

 ```html
 <section id="main_content">